 - You'll be given a summary page and the options to cancel or merge and return to the main account.

-Below the To Do list on the Home/Dashboard page, you will find the Scheduled Duplicate Scans list.
-There you will find a list of the latest scans run on your accounts database, and buttons for acting on these scans.
+Below the To Do list on the Account > Home/Dashboard page, you will find the Scheduled Duplicate Scans list.
+This contains a list of the latest scans run on your accounts, and buttons for acting on these scans.
 Clicking on the Merge Duplicates button for a scan will take you to the results page for that scan.

 To set up a new scheduled duplicate scan, click Configure Scheduled Scans at the bottom of the scans list.

 This window will show any existing duplicate scans.
 You can set up as many as three scheduled duplicate scans.
 To add a scheduled scan, click the + Add Scheduled Scan button.

 Scans can be set to run every day, every week, or every month.